akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Laughter and confused rippled through the hall, settling finally into unease.

+A serving woman muttered the old saying: “Sooth, a goose may wander where a king must stop.”

 Sir Guy, emboldened by the court's uncertain laughter, called out: "This Saxon girl needs a lesson her father's hall could not teach!"

 Beatrice suddenly remembered whose hall she had entered.
 Her heart hammered against her ribs like a trapped bird.
 She instinctively flung up both hands, unadorned palms outward in the ancient sign of a peaceful traveller.